yangheng95/PyABSA/README.md

 This work is based on the repositories of [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) and the [pytorch-transformers](https://github.com/huggingface/transformers).
 Thanks to the authors for their devotion and Thanks to everyone who offered assistance.
-Feel free to report any bug or discussing with us.

 ## To Do